openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 ### Custom Operations

-Preprocessing API also allows adding custom preprocessing steps into execution graph.
+Pre-processing API also allows adding custom preprocessing steps into execution graph.
 Custom step is a function, which accepts current `input` node and returns new node after adding preprocessing step.

-> **Note:** Custom preprocessing function should only insert node(s) after the input, it will be done during model compilation.
+> **Note:** Custom pre-processing function should only insert node(s) after the input, it will be done during model compilation.
 This function will NOT be called during execution phase.
 This may seem serious and require some knowledge of [OpenVINO™ operations](../ops/opset.md).

-If there is a need to insert some additional operations to the execution graph right after the input, like some specific crops and/or resizes - Preprocessing API can be a good choice to implement this.
+If there is a need to insert some additional operations to the execution graph right after the input, like some specific crops and/or resizes - Pre-processing API can be a good choice to implement this.

 @sphinxtabset